roytang/blog/content/post/2005/05/movies-transformers-the-movie.md

 \*sings\* the transformers.. more than meets the eye.. autobot (something

-something to) fight the evil forces of the decepticons&#8230;
+something to) fight the evil forces of the decepticons...